-Students may be required to serve detention during non-instructional times.
-The goal of detention is to provide a space for students engage in restorative practices and reflect on their impact.
-Detention may vary based on the circumstances of the behavior.
-Please contact your school administration for further details and hours for detentions.
+Students may be required to serve reflection during non-instructional times.
+The goal of reflection is to provide a supervised space for students to engage in restorative practices and reflect on their impact.
+Reflection may vary based on the circumstances of the behavior.
+Please contact your school administration for further details and hours for reflections.

-Students who have not served all detentions prior to the end of the semester may be required to engage in a restorative service project in order to earn credit for their A Disciplined Life class.
+Students who have not served all reflections prior to the end of the semester may be required to engage in a restorative service project in order to earn credit for their A Disciplined Life class.